Virus threat ‘a new terror’ in Syria’s scarred Idlib region

 Announcements of virus deaths on social media or mosque loudspeakers compete with posters honoring those killed in battle, with 95 fatalities linked to COVID-19.

-As winter rains began, bringing with it renewed rumblings of war, fear is growing that exhausted medical teams may be unable to cope.
+As winter rains began, bringing with it renewed rumblings of war, fear is growing that exhausted medical teams may not be able to cope.

 Nearly 17% of infections were among health workers, who were first to get the virus.
 At least three doctors and an administrator died.
 Medical workers who survived the battlefield find themselves fighting an invisible enemy that pushes their resilience to new limits.